-Cash, the most liquid security, is categorized within the tradable income category and generally represents money market investments or fixed income securities with weighed average maturities of no greater than 24 months adding stability and diversification relative to other asset classes.
+Cash, the most liquid security, generally represents money market investments or fixed income securities with weighed average maturities of no greater than 24 months adding stability and diversification relative to other asset classes.

-The amount of cash held is determined by APFC’s investment goal, time horizon and risk tolerance.
-Cash is benchmarked to the Barclays 3-Month T-Bills and is managed internally.
+The amount of cash held is determined by APFC’s investment goal, time horizon, risk tolerance, and liquidity needs.
+Cash is benchmarked to the 3-Month T-Bills.

 The externally managed liquidity overlay program, exposes a portion of the Fund’s cash holdings to equity and fixed income markets through derivative instruments.
 Over time, this program is expected to reduce the performance drag inherent in holding cash versus risk assets.

 The overlay program thus helps with APFC’s liquidity management challenge by allowing us to have certain value of the cash position invested, greatly reducing cash drag and helping the portfolio to meet the performance objectives of the policy.
 Additionally, the liquidity overlay program helps with other implementation challenges, such us residual manager cash balances, manager transitions, deviation from policy targets, etc.

 This strategy is benchmarked to a 65% stocks/35% bonds mix benchmark.